harish-guda/scm-502/index.md

 # SCM 502

+This is a complimentary website to the main Canvas site for the course.
+Please refer to content on this site after completing all tasks listed on the Canvas site.

 # Contact:

-See Canvas for all contact information.
+My (preferred) contact information is through:

+1. Canvas.
+1. Slack.

+Please do *not* send me emails.

+Thank you.

 # Syllabus